case/evbogue.com/haters.md

 Most of the 'Ev Bogue scam' stuff started during this time.
 I'm not sure why, because I was making nearly zero dollars.
 How can you scam people without taking their money?

 I will level with you again.
 You have to be an idiot to call me a scammer.
 I've always used PayPal or Amazon Payments.
-Any person who has ever bought my [new](http://deploy.evbogue.com/) or [old shit](/oldshit) has had, and will have, the opportunity to get in touch with me or a person at Amazon or PayPal if they feel they didn't get what they paid for.
+Any person who has ever bought [Deploy Node](http://deploy.evbogue.com/) or [The Odyssey](/odyssey) has had, and will have, the opportunity to get in touch with me or a person at Amazon or PayPal if they feel they didn't get what they paid for.

 As far as I can tell, haters just throw around this word because it gets them attention.